Model task Submit one portfolio

 Retry Policy

-An official retry is allowed only when no valid decision can be parsed because of infrastructure or format failure: malformed JSON, truncated response, provider transport or API failure, or schema output failure.
+A public retry is allowed only when no valid allocation can be parsed because of infrastructure or format failure: malformed JSON, truncated response, provider transport or API failure, or schema output failure.

 Pricing And Scoring

 CapitalBench scores valid submissions against local price files.
 Adjusted close is preferred.
 If only close is supplied, scoring may continue but records a warning in the result artifacts.
-Tiingo fetching is strict about dates and requires rows matching the manifest entry and exit dates.
+Tiingo fetching is strict about dates and requires rows matching the manifest start and end dates.
+Final automated scoring refreshes both start and end adjusted closes together after the round window ends, so ETF distribution adjustments are on one post-window price basis.

 capitalbench fetch-prices \